Muntasir-Mamun7/SLMF1.0.1/README.md

 MetaMask: A browser extension that allows you to interact with the Ethereum blockchain.
 Ethereum Account: An account with sufficient Ether (ETH) to participate in the auction.

 ## Installing MetaMask
 MetaMask is available for Google Chrome, Mozilla Firefox, and other browsers.
 Follow these steps to install MetaMask:

-Visit the MetaMask Website: https://metamask.io/
+1. Visit the MetaMask Website: https://metamask.io/

-Go to the MetaMask website.
-## Download MetaMask:
+2. Download MetaMask:

-Click on the "Download" button.
-Select your browser and click "Install MetaMask for [Your Browser]".
-Add MetaMask Extension:
+3. Add MetaMask Extension:

-Follow the instructions to add the MetaMask extension to your browser.
-Once installed, you will see the MetaMask icon in your browser's toolbar.